 However, when it came to the terms “smishing” and “vishing,” the older generation was the least likely to know the definitions.

 13. Sextortion is a common tactic in phishing campaigns

 Cofense reveals that phishing schemes based on sextortion scams represent a growing issue.
 These emails are typically generic, but attackers prey on human emotion by using fear and panic to encourage victims to submit a ransom payment.
 Scammers usually request payment in bitcoin or another cryptocurrency to help avoid detection.

 In the first six months of 2019, Cofense found more than seven million email addresses were impacted by sextortion.
-In addition it found that $1.5 million had been sent as bitcoin payments to accounts (bitcoin wallets) known to be associated with sextortion schemes.
+Cofense also found that $1.5 million had been sent as bitcoin payments to accounts (bitcoin wallets) known to be associated with sextortion schemes.

 There were even reports at the end of 2019 of a sextortion botnet sending up to 30,000 emails an hour.

-14. Spear phishing continues to be used to distribute ransomware
+14. Popular apps continue to be used to distribute malware

 15. SEGs are far from free of phishing attacks